craig8196/the-river-protocol/SPECIFICATION.md

 |:------ |:----- |
 | 1 | Control
 | 2 | Major Version ID
+// ??
+TODO for routing so decryption doesn't need to take place
+| 1+ | Routing Length
+| V | Routing Information (Binary)
+// ??
+XOR a hash of the above with ENCRYPT binary to determine if a message was tampered with??
 | 4 | ID (Zeros)
 | 4 | Sequence
 | 48 | Encrypt